fedimint/fedimint/docs/dev-env.md

 set -g default-command "${SHELL}"
 ```

+Tmuxinator tests run 2 lightning nodes.
+One node, [Core Lightning](https://github.com/ElementsProject/lightning), runs as a gateway to the federation, and the other node, [LND](https://github.com/lightningnetwork/lnd), represents the rest of the Lightning network.
+These tests are conducted to simulate the process of sending and receiving transactions via Lightning network to and from Fedimint.

 ## Setting up `direnv` or `lorri`

 One of the biggest QoL improvements you can do when working with flake-enabled projects